yaroslavrudenko/players-lab/README.md

 ### Caching Requests
 Caching is implemented to enhance performance and reduce the load on the database by storing frequently accessed data in memory.
 This can be achieved using Spring Cache with annotations like @Cacheable, @CachePut, and @CacheEvict.

+Cache is invalidated for all API requests.
+1. Cache Invalidation when Player.csv is Changed Externally:
+   - File watcher reacts on changes to the Player.csv file.
+   - Whenever a change is detected, application invalidates the cache for all requests.
+2. Cache Invalidation after One Hour:
+   - Cache is configured to be invalidated after expiration.

 ### Monitoring with Prometheus, documenting with Swagger
 Prometheus is used to collect and expose metrics from the application for monitoring purposes.